Skip to main content

 Accumulating different computations

 In the example above we are providing one single function to operate on a sequence of elements.
 Another important and related scenario is accumulating different errors, but each of them coming from different computations.
 For example, you need to perform validation over the different fields of a form, and accumulate the errors, but each field has different constraints.
+Arrow supports two different styles for this task: using zipOrAccumulate, and using the accumulate scope.

 As a guiding example, let's consider information about a user, where the name shouldn't be empty and the age should be non-negative.